The Transformation Center

 Mental Health Treatment Program located in Cordova, Memphis, TN

 Body dysmorphia is a mental health disorder that affects a little over 2% of the adult population.
 When left untreated, it can negatively affect your confidence and self-esteem, preventing you from spending time with friends and family or leaving your home.
-At The Transformation Center, with two convenient locations in Nashville and the Cordova neighborhood of Memphis, Tennessee, the team provides comprehensive care for body dysmorphia.
+At The Transformation Center, with two convenient locations in the Cordova neighborhood, Tennessee, the team provides comprehensive care for body dysmorphia.
 To schedule an appointment, book a consultation online, or call the office nearest you today.